"It’ll be difficult to remove Tinubu, if he is sworn in" - Bode George says

 "The Constitution did not say fixatedly that it has to be May 29.
 If there are issues, then they should be sorted.
 It’s not a matter of having an interim government.
 It means President Buhari cannot head out.
 He should remain until the matter is settled."

+Tinubu should not be sworn in until Tribunal gives verdict, Bode Gorge says

-You are a known critic of the President-elect, is that why you are clamouring that he shouldn’t be sworn-in on May 29 until the tribunal gives its verdict?
+Responding to questions on being a strong critic of the president-elect and why he should not be sworn in, Bode George said Tinubu shouldn’t be sworn in on Monday, May 29 until the tribunal gives its verdict.

-I come from a family that came from Herbert Macaulay root.
-He fought the British.
-He was the first Nigerian to establish a political party in 1922.
-Till he died, he was fighting and wooing Nigerians that we can manage our resources ourselves, that we don’t need the British.
-He was from a privileged family.
-Several times, the British punished him, but he remained truthful to power.
-That is my background.
-As a Christian, vengeance is the Almighty’s, not mine.
-Yes, he (Tinubu) offended me.
-He did something that was unjust, uncouth, and unreasonable to my person and he and his cohorts thought they had cocooned me.
-There were some people that I worked closely with, fiercely defending them, who were part of the conspiracies.
-But the beauty of God is that if he needs you, he will select you.
-If you go through that channel, and you still trust him, you’re going to come out on the highway of triumph.

-For him (Tinubu), he did me a lot of evil.
-Initially, I was angry because I didn’t do anything to him.
-We can disagree without being disagreeable, and that is what is called democracy.
-The fact that you have a different opinion from me doesn’t make us enemies.
-They congregated and brought out charges that made no sense.
-They alleged that we split contract.
-I was a part time chairman of Nigeria Port Authority (NPA).
-If they don’t bring memos, I don’t take decisions.
-I wasn’t the day-to-day manager of the place.
-Yet, we were sentenced to prison, I went there and it was a lesson for me.
-I have stayed in the bedroom of the President of this country and I have also been to the bottom of the valley, sleeping in the cell in prison.
-The first one week, I was ravaging, that was the military me, asking what was my offence?
-What sin did we commit?

 FG releases official programme of events for Tinubu's inauguration